SikhoQ/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7-puts_half.c is a function that prints the second half of a string passed as an argument.
 8-print_array.c is a function that prints n elements of an array of integers.
 9-strcpy.c is a function that copies a string to a buffer.
+100-atoi.c is a function that converts a string of digits to an integer.